AlexandreIorio/Lionk-rpi-components/README.md

    dotnet build
    ```
 4. **Deploy the Plugin**:
-   - Copy the generated DLL to the plugins directory of your Lionk installation.
+   - Add the attached plugins to your application.
-   - Restart the Lionk service to load the new plugin.

 ## Configuration

 1. Access the Lionk web interface.
-2. Navigate to the Plugins section and locate the DS18B20 plugin.
+2. Navigate to the Plugins section and locate the component you want to add.
 3. Configure the sensor reading intervals.
 4. Save the configuration and start monitoring.